Coincidence results for summing multilinear mappings: Introduction

 \section{Introduction}

 The theory of absolutely summing multilinear mappings between Banach spaces has its root in the research program designed by A. Pietsch in \cite{Pie}, as an attempt to generalize the linear operator theory to a multilinear context.
-The theory of summing mappings has produced concepts and techniques that have found applications to other fields.
-For example, this is the case of {\it cotype}, that has been used in the study of the maximal domain of convergence of vector-valued Dirichlet series \cite{DeGaMaPe}.
+A great amount of research in this direction has been done since then and applications of the theory of nonlinear summing mappings to other fields have been found, for example it has been used in the study of the maximal domain of convergence of vector-valued Dirichlet series \cite{DeGaMaPe} and in Quantum Information Theory \cite{monta, PWPVJ}.